 Tests to find the cause of the high cortisol

 Once it is confirmed that you are making too much cortisol, you will need further tests to find out what is causing the high level.
 For example, is it due to a pituitary adenoma, an ectopic cause of ACTH, or to an adrenal cause?
 Blood tests which measure cortisol and other hormones may help to locate the cause.
 This may involve taking blood from unusual sites of the body.
-You may also need a scan of the pituitary, adrenal glands or other parts of the body.
+You may also need a scan of the pituitary gland, adrenal glands or other parts of the body.
 The tests are often quite complex.

-What is the treatment of Cushing's syndrome?
+What is the treatment for Cushing's syndrome?